Electoral fraud in the United States: 21st century

 Bridgeport, Connecticut mayor Joe Ganim won re-election in 2024 after a primary invalidated for ballot stuffing.

 One of the most notable recent cases of fraud occurred in the 2018 United States House of Representatives elections in North Carolina.
 The fraud involved a ballot harvesting scheme undertaken by McCrae Dowless, a campaign operative working for Republican congressional candidate Mark Harris in North Carolina's 9th congressional district.
 Mark Harris initially won the election by 905 votes, but multiple inconsistencies – only 19 percent of ballot requesters were registered Republicans, for example, but 61 percent of absentee voters selected Harris – and credible reports from workers hired by Dowless led to an investigation, refusal by the North Carolina State Board of Elections to certify Harris, a new election (in which Harris did not participate), and the arrest of Dowless and several other Republican party operatives for ballot harvesting and ballot tampering.

-In 2022, Southfield, Michigan poll worker Sherikia Hawkins pled no contest to misconduct after she was accused of covering up a failure to count 193 absentee ballots in 2018.
+In 2022, Southfield, Michigan city clerk Sherikia Hawkins, an elected official and Democrat, pled no contest to a single count of criminal official misconduct after she was accused of falsifying returns and forgery by voiding 193 valid absentee ballots in the 2018 election.
+She resigned and was sentenced to a single day in jail and ordered to pay a $10,000 fine.
 In 2024, Kim Phuong Taylor, wife of Republican Iowa congressional candidate Jeremy Taylor, was convicted of 52 counts of voter fraud for illegally filling out or submitting voter registrations and absentee ballots in 2020.
 In the 2023–24 Bridgeport, Connecticut mayoral election, a judge ordered the Democratic primary to be re-run after ruling that there was enough evidence of ballot stuffing to throw the results into doubt.
 According to The New York Times, illegal ballot manipulation is not uncommon in Bridgeport elections, and has included apartment residents being pressured to apply for absentee ballots they were not entitled to.
 Incumbent mayor Joseph Ganim, who had won the initial primary, also won the do-over primary and the general election.